shivudu1994/process-monitoring-application/README.md

 - Node.js and npm (Node Package Manager) installed on your machine.
 - MongoDB installed and running on your machine.
+	- Install and set up MongoDB according to your operating system.
+Visit the [MongoDB Installation Documentation](https://docs.mongodb.com/manual/administration/install-community/) for detailed instructions.
+	- Create a database named `process-control-db`.

 ### Clone Github Repository
     git clone https://github.com/shivudu1994/process-monitoring-application.git